1 of 27

 Beauty and the Beast

-Moviegoers met Emma Watson as Belle this month, more than 25 years after the original Disney animated film was released in 1991.
+Moviegoers met Emma Watson as Belle this year, more than a quarter-century after the original Disney animated film was released in 1991.
 The story also saw a hugely successful theatrical run, hitting Broadway in 1994 and traveling across the world in local productions and tours.

 British dramedy Kinky Boots saw a theatrical release in 2005, making it to Broadway eight years later.
 The stage production has been a huge success, winning the Tony Awards for Best Musical, Best Original Score, and Best Choreography, among others.